-Washington’s relatively temperate winter climate invites families to get outdoors and on the trails throughout the state’s diverse terrain.
-From moss-floored forests in the west (often misted by dazzling waterfalls), to the rolling agrarian hills of the east (dusted with snow come winter), kids can engage with a variety of landscapes during these family friendly winter hikes in Washington.
+Washington’s relatively temperate winter climate invites families to get outdoors and on the trails throughout the year.
+From moss-floored forests in the west to the rolling agrarian hills of the east, kids can engage with a variety of landscapes during these family friendly winter hikes in Washington.

 At lower elevations with less vertical trekking or cumulative snow, the region remains accessible for families throughout the season.
 Think of it as one vast playground, where families can commune together in awe of the natural beauty here in the heart of the Pacific Northwest.